hsong-28/FEMTIC-DABIC/README.md

 FEMTIC-DABIC leverages Akaike’s Bayesian Information Criterion (ABIC) to quantify the magnitude of the marginal likelihood function: a key metric in Bayesian theory, where higher values indicate a more optimal hyperparameter (here, *α*) that balances data fitting and prior model information.
 To render ABIC computationally tractable for 3-D MT inversion, we propose a data-space variant of ABIC, termed DABIC.
 The 3-D MT data-space inversion workflow built on this DABIC variant is formally referred to as the D-DABIC inversion method.

 For details on the methodology and workflow of the D-DABIC inversion method, please refer to:\
-*Song, H., Yu, P., Usui, Y., Uyeshima, M., Diba, D., & Zhang, L. (Acceptance Pending).
-Three-dimensional Magnetotelluric Inversion based on a Data Space variant of Akaike’s Bayesian Information Criterion.
-Geophysics, [Volume], [Issue], [Page Range].*
+*Song, H., Yu, P., Usui, Y., Uyeshima, M., Diba, D., & Zhang, L. Three-dimensional Magnetotelluric Inversion based on a Data Space variant of Akaike’s Bayesian Information Criterion.
+Geophysics (2025), https://doi.org/10.1190/geo-2025-0233.*

 For more information about the FEMTIC code, please refer to the FEMTIC repository: https://github.com/yoshiya-usui/femtic.